-Under the proposed project analyzed in the FGEIS, both natural and man-made resources would be expended in the construction and operation of the proposed park.
-These resources include the building materials used during construction; energy in the form of gas and electricity consumed during construction and operation of the park; and the human effort (time and labor) required to develop, construct, and operate various elements of the proposed park analyzed in the FGEIS.
+Under the proposed project, both natural and man-made resources would be expended in the construction and operation of the proposed park.
+These resources include the building materials used during construction; energy in the form of gas and electricity consumed during construction and operation of the park; and the human effort (time and labor) required to develop, construct, and operate various elements of the proposed park.
 These are considered irretrievably committed because their reuse for some purpose other than the proposed project would be highly unlikely.
 The land use changes associated with the development of the proposed project site may also be considered a resource loss.
 The proposed project constitutes an irreversible and irretrievable commitment of the site as a land resource, thereby rendering land use for other purposes infeasible.
 However, reuse of the Fresh Kills Landfill is a positive impact of the project.